Stage Play: Central American Stories

-As with all NBYT Stage Performance classes, the class will include drama games and warm-ups, development of voice and movement skills to each student’s abilities, ensemble building, instruction of stage performance skills, and rehearsal of scenes for performance.
-The class will conclude with a showcase performance of scenes for an audience of family and friends.
+The one-hour class will include drama games and warm-ups, development of voice and movement skills to each student’s abilities, ensemble building, instruction of stage performance skills, and rehearsal of short scenes.
+Students who continue into the second hour of the class will focus on rehearsing short-plays for performance.

-Program development and the first year of all-inclusive programming have been funded by a grant from the Community Foundation of Greater New Britain.
+Program development and the first year of all-abilities programming have been funded by a grant from the Community Foundation of Greater New Britain.